noemathieux/SWGACNV/README.md

 #### **Parameters:**

 - `csv_folder`: Path to the folder containing sample CSV files with columns: `seqnames`, `pos`, and `count`.
-- `region`: Name(s) of the reference region(s) to compare against.
-Either a string (e.g., `"BENIN"`) or a vector of strings (e.g., `c("BENIN", "TOGO")`).
 - `chr`: ID of the chromosome to analyze (e.g., `"Pf3D7_01_v3"`, `"Pf3D7_02_v3"`...,`"Pf3D7_14_v3"`).
+- `mean_profile` : Vector of integer containing the mean AUC for each chromosome.
+Returned by create_profile() and used for standardization.
+- `gene_position` : *(optional)* Path to the file containing each gene to analyze with their start and end.
+It should have 3 column : `gene`, `start`, `end`.
+Default to the one provided with the package.
-- `profile_folder` *(optionnal)* Path to the folder which contains a profile.
+- `profile_folder` *(optional)* Path to the folder which contains a profile.
 This is useful if you want analyze your own sample against your own profile.
 - `output_folder`: *(optional)* Path to the folder where the results will be saved.
 Defaults to the working directory if not provided.

 #### **Output:**

-- A CSV file with a ratio of the expression level of the new sample compared to the profile, and a z-score for each gene and sample.
+- A CSV file with a matrix of the new sample ratio compared to profile ratio for each genes on the 10 most stable genes.
+  This way we can compare how the ratio is to how it should be with no CNV.
   A higher ratio indicates greater gene expression relative to the profile while a lower ratio suggest the opposite.
-  The z-score indicates how the gene is expressed compared to the profile.
-Positive z-scores reflect gene overexpression while negative values suggest underexpression relative to the profile.
-- One JPG plot per sample per region showing CNV highlights with gene-level annotations.
+- One JPG plot per sample per showing CNV highlights with gene-level annotations.

-These results help identify amplifications or deletions in sample genomes based on significant z-scores (typically >2 or <-2).
+These results help identify amplifications or deletions in sample genomes based on ratios (typically > 1.5 or < 0.5).

 ## Exemple